 Lectures and seminars

 One compulsory assignment that has to be approved before the student can take the exam.

-An approved assignment is valid for this and the three following terms.
 The grade for the course is based on the written examination provided that the students have passed the assignment.

 Forms of Assessment